replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 ### Load Balancers and Ingress

 Only some environments (typically cloud providers) have support for the Service resource type `LoadBalancer`.
 An Ingress resource is recommended for more broad support for allowing inbound connections to the cluster.
 Replicated does not provide an Ingress controller and therefore one must be included in your application yaml.
-For more detailes on Ingress see [https://kubernetes.io/docs/user-guide/ingress/](https://kubernetes.io/docs/user-guide/ingress/).
+For more details on Ingress see [https://kubernetes.io/docs/user-guide/ingress/](https://kubernetes.io/docs/user-guide/ingress/).

 ## Advanced Replicated Configuration